Is Insurance an Investment?

 Insurance unfortunately is unnecessarily complicated, but it doesn’t need to be.

-If you understand that insurance is not an investment, the picture can comes into focus.
+If you understand that insurance is not an investment, the picture can come into focus.
 Term life is more than often the best solution for the lowest cost.
-The best way to buy it is through a broker or advisor that shops several companies to get you the best deal.
+The best way to buy it is through a broker or advisor who shops several companies to get you the best deal.
 Which, by the way, is what we do.

 We’d love to discuss this more with you and truly find a solution that meets your needs, so give us a call and join us around the fire.